Skip to main content Skip to navigation

 Pollution sources

-Since air pollution comes from many different sources, it is important to know the contribution each source makes in order to develop the best approaches for improving air quality.
-The NSW air emissions inventory provides a list of the amounts of air pollutants emitted from natural and human-made sources in the Greater Metropolitan Region for specific reference years.
+Since air pollution comes from many different sources, it is important to know each source's contribution to develop the best approaches for improving air quality.
+The NSW air emissions inventory lists the amounts of air pollutants emitted from natural and human-made sources in the Greater Metropolitan Region for specific reference years.

 Exposure